If you have not signed up for NASM CPT, sign up here to save 25% with my personal code PTP25.

 - Counseling or treating clients who have some form of eating disorder

-- Prescribing a one-size-fits-all approach for eating food
+- Prescribing a one-size-fits-all approach to eating food

-Nutrition information is required to be looked into and the credible information is going to be rooted in and supported by actual empirical science.
+Nutrition information must be looked into and credible information will be rooted in and supported by actual empirical science.

 The things to consider for credible nutrition information are:

 The qualifications held by the person giving the information